You're on the United Kingdom website. Switch to the US website here.

 On it, you’ll want to identify which fees you’re paying.
 Many providers charge more than one fee, so read through it carefully.

-Once you know what you’re currently paying, you’ll be able to compare it with alternatives.
+Once you know what you’re currently paying, you’ll be able to compare it against other providers.

-- whether you can manage your account online
+• whether you can manage your account online; and

 If you’re not sure how to choose a pension, read our guide.

-As it’s been a while since you set them up, check their charges and consider combining them into a new plan with lower pension charges.
+It might’ve been a while since you set some of your old pensions up - maybe you’ve had a few different jobs for example.
+Check their charges and consider combining them into a new plan with lower pension charges.

 Risk warning